-Many people underestimate the importance of a targeted back workout.
+Many people underestimate the importance of a targeted back workout, especially the use of a resistance band.

 With the improved posture and spine support, you can easily build up a solid foundation for increasing the amount of strain you can put the rest of your body under.